sdu-combinatorics/sdu-combinatorics/contents/seminars.md

 This is a research-oriented seminar.
 Each session typically consists of an invited talk or a presentation by group members and visitors.
 The seminar schedule will be announced in advance and updated regularly on this page.

-Participants interested in receiving seminar announcements by email are welcome to contact the organizers.
+Participants interested in receiving seminar announcements by email are welcome to contact Guanghui Wang: ghwang@sdu.edu.cn and Yun Wang:XX@vvv.

 ---

-### Organizers
-- **Prof. Guanghui Wang** (Shandong University)

 <h3>Online Meeting Information</h3>